Money in Vietnam 2026: complete practical guide for tourists (which currency to bring, where to exchange, and how much to take)

 Article and section navigation

-The Vietnamese currency exchange rate is quite stable and hasn't changed sharply or significantly in the last five years or so.
-To quickly calculate Vietnamese money into rubles, multiply thousands of dong by approximately 3.
-For example, let's convert 100,000 dong to rubles: 100 thousand dong * 3 = 300 rubles.
+The Vietnamese dong exchange rate is quite stable and hasn't changed sharply for about five years.
+To quickly convert dong to rubles, multiply thousands of dong by roughly 3.
+For example, 100,000 dong to rubles: 100,000 dong * 3 = 300 rubles.

-Here is today's rate against the ruble, euro, and dollar.
+And here's today's rate to the ruble, euro, and dollar.
 If the current date is displayed incorrectly in your browser, refresh the page with Ctrl+F5.

 Market exchange rate (Vietnamese dong) for today ()